mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 At the beginning of the year, I released my first-ever paid course.
 It explained my approach to writing blog posts that gain traction on tech-oriented sites like Hacker News and reddit.

 I'm proud of the content, and I've heard positive feedback from customers.
-A few people credited the course with helping them write blog posts that reached the #1 spot on Hacker News.
+A few people credited the course for helping them reach the #1 spot on Hacker News.
+And it wasn't that I taught them special tricks or gimmicks &mdash; the course helped them improve their writing and better understand which topics resonate with the Hacker News audience.

-It earned $7.3k in its first year, which was a bit disappointing.
-I was hoping for something closer to $20k.
-Had TinyPilot not been so busy, I could have spent more time marketing the course and gotten closer to my goal.
-Still, the expereience taught me a lot about creating an educational product, and I'd like to do more of it in the future.
+The course reached $7.3k in sales, which fell disappointingly short of my $20k goal.
+Had TinyPilot not been so busy, I could have spent more time marketing the course and gotten closer to my target.
+Still, the expereience taught me a lot about creating educational products, and I'd like to do more of that in the future.

 {{<revenue-graph project="htfp">}}